Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Conclusion

 \section{Conclusion}

-In this paper, we investigate the problem of sparse phase retrieval, focusing on improving initialization algorithms for recovering a $k$-sparse $n$-dimensional signal from $m$ phaseless observations.
-Through an analysis of existing methods, we propose generalized Exponential Spectral Pursuit (gESP), which enhances initialization performance and refines the understanding of sample complexity in sparse phase retrieval.
+In this paper, we have addressed the problem of sparse phase retrieval, focusing on improving initialization algorithms for recovering a $k$-sparse $n$-dimensional signal from $m$ phaseless observations.
+Motivated by the limitations of existing methods that rely on specific structural assumptions of signals, we have proposed generalized Exponential Spectral Pursuit, which promotes the initialization performance and also enhances the understanding of sample complexity in sparse phase retrieval.
 Empirical evaluations further validate the practical effectiveness of gESP.
-Simulation experiments demonstrated its robustness and efficiency in recovering sparse signals, highlighting its potential utility in real-world applications.
+Simulation experiments demonstrate its robustness and efficiency in recovering sparse signals, highlighting its potential utility in real-world applications.

-While this work advances both theoretical bounds and practical performance for sparse phase retrieval, it does not fully resolve the statistical-to-computational gap.
-Specifically, under Gaussian measurements, $\Omega(k\log n)$ samples are theoretically sufficient to determine the target signal.
-However, in practical scenarios requiring polynomial-time algorithms, the sample complexity increases to $\Omega(k^2\log n)$ in the worst case, such as when the target signal consists of $0$-$1$ entries.
+Although this work advances both theoretical bounds and practical performance for sparse phase retrieval, it does not fully resolve the statistical-to-computational gap.
+Specifically, under Gaussian measurements, an information-theoretic bound of $\Omega(k\log n)$ samples is sufficient to uniquely determine the target signal.
+However, for polynomial-time recovery, the sample complexity increases to $\Omega(k^2\log n)$ in the worst case, for example, when the target signal consists of binary entries.
 Future research could aim to bridge this gap by exploring novel algorithmic frameworks or leveraging insights from other areas, such as computational complexity and optimization.
-Additionally, extending the applicability of gESP to broader measurement models and refining the refinement stage offer promising directions for advancing this field.
+Furthermore, extending the applicability of gESP to broader measurement models and optimizing the subsequent refinement stage offer promising directions to advance this field.